PKU-YuanGroup/Open-Sora-Plan/README.md

 * [Positional Interpolation](https://arxiv.org/abs/2306.15595): Extending Context Window of Large Language Models via Positional Interpolation.

 ## License
 * The service is a research preview intended for non-commercial use only.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.

 ## Contributors